danb-cws/giphysearch/README.md

+#Giphysearch...

+This a learning demo project by Dan Brown, allows you to search the Giphy API.

+Started from default Create React App, uses Firebase for hosting: https://giphysearch-danb.firebaseapp.com/

+Currently using the open beta API key which still seems to work, and removes the need to protect the key in some way.

+CRA blurb follows:

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>